skalarproduktraum/phd-thesis/chapters/xr.md

     \caption{\label{fig:stereoscope}The stereoscope.}
 \end{marginfigure}

-In the early 1950, the _Sensorama_ was introduced, an immersive movie theater\ref{fig:sensorama}, that not only included stereoscopic visuals, but also wind, sound, and even smell.
+In the early 1950, the _Sensorama_ was introduced, an immersive movie theater, that not only included stereoscopic visuals, but also wind, sound, and even smell.
+The machine is shown in Figure \ref{fig:sensorama}.

 \begin{marginfigure}
     \includegraphics{./figures/sensorama.png}
     \caption{\label{fig:sensorama}The sensorama.
 Image reproduced from Sensorama, Inc. advertisement, 1962.}
 \end{marginfigure}

-With computer graphics still in it's infancy, the first steps towards a head-mounted display mainly for military purposes, were made in 1968 by Ivan Sutherland[@Sutherland:1968im].
+With computer graphics still in it's infancy, the first steps towards a head-mounted display mainly for military purposes, were made in 1968 by Ivan Sutherland [@Sutherland:1968im].
 Sutherland developed a glasses-based virtual reality system (actually, augmented reality) that consisted of cathode-ray tubes mounted on the users head, with images being directed to the eyes by the means of mirrors.
 The tracking system for the contraption was suspended from the ceiling, looming over the user, hence the name of the system, _The Sword of Damocles_. _The Sword of Damocles_ could display wireframe models of geometric objects overlaid onto the user's surroundings, and adapted to the viewpoint that had been calculated by the tracking system.

 \begin{marginfigure}
     \includegraphics{./figures/sword-of-damocles.png}
     \caption{\label{fig:damocles}The \emph{Sword of Damocles}.
 Note the cathode-ray tubes mounted to the sides of the user's head, and the mirrors directing the image to the eyes.}
 \end{marginfigure}

 Big steps towards the current state of virtual and augmented reality were taken in the 1980s and 1990s by the University of Southern California's _Mixed Reality Lab_, and the company VPL, a spin-off of the aforementioned lab.
-The lab developed not only head-mounted displays, but full-body virtual reality suits, providing the user with a force-feedback system, and gloves developed for NASA that would react to virtual objects and the user's grip[@Zimmerman:19875d6].
+The lab developed not only head-mounted displays, but full-body virtual reality suits, providing the user with a force-feedback system, and gloves developed for NASA that would react to virtual objects and the user's grip [@Zimmerman:19875d6].
-In addition to the personal systems based on head-mounted displays, room-scale systems such as the _CAVE_[@CruzNeira:1992vt] — a backronym for _CAVE Automatic Virtual Environment_ — were developed in the mid-1990s.
+In addition to the personal systems based on head-mounted displays, room-scale systems such as the _CAVE_ [@CruzNeira:1992vt] — a backronym for _CAVE Automatic Virtual Environment_ — were developed in the mid-1990s.
 In contrast to the HMDs, these systems use the tracking of the user not to display a perspective-corrected image on a screen attached to the user's head, but on a (front or back-)projected wall or display at a distance to the user.
 Compared to HMDs, such CAVEs have the benefit that multiple people can use it simultaneously, with the constraint that only a single person will see the fully correct three-dimensional, immersive image.
-CAVE systems have found a large user base in the automative industry, and in architecture and design[@DeFanti:2010cp].
+CAVE systems have found a large user base in the automative industry, and in architecture and design [@DeFanti:2010cp].

 In the 1990s, interesting applications for various VR settings were explored in the research field.
-Especially UNC Chapel Hill's Virtual Reality Lab created a lot of solutions for diverse areas such as pharmaceuticals[@Brooks:1990be2], electron microscope control[@Taylor:19932a5], or architecture[@Airey:1990151], with the example of VR protein docking supported by haptics shown in \ref{fig:GROPE}.
+Especially UNC Chapel Hill's Virtual Reality Lab created a lot of solutions for diverse areas such as pharmaceuticals [@Brooks:1990be2], electron microscope control [@Taylor:19932a5], or architecture [@Airey:1990151], with the example of VR protein docking supported by haptics shown in \ref{fig:GROPE}.

 \begin{marginfigure}
     \label{fig:GROPE}